Kanye West’s KKK Instagram post removed weeks after antisemitic rant

 Kanye West has faced yet another social media reprimand after Instagram removed his latest post for violating community guidelines.

-On Sunday, the “Heartless” rapper, 47, shared a photo of a person dressed in a Klu Klux Klan outfit, wearing white robes and a pointed hood.
+On Sunday, the “Heartless” rapper, 47, shared a photo of a person dressed in a Ku Klux Klan outfit, wearing white robes and a pointed hood.

 “Outfit of the day,” he wrote in the caption.
 Within hours, West revealed that the post had been taken down from the platform.